Pangorout/weather-data-aggregator/README.md

     - **Save the clean data**: Save this single DataFrame to a CSV file in data directory.

 ## Phase 3: L - Load (`load.py`)
 - Take the clean, processed data and load it into its final destination - a database.
-Use SQLite or any database, personal preference.
+Use MySQL or any database, personal preference.
     - **Connect to database and create the table**: Use MySQL database.
 Connect to the `weather_db` and run the `CREATE TABLE` statement once.
     - **Load configuration**: Read the database credentials (`DB_HOST`, `DB_USER`, etc.) from the `.env` file.
     - **Create a database connection engine**: Use SQLAlchemy's `create_engine` function.
 Construct a special "connection string" (also called a DSN) that tells SQLAlchemy how to find and log into the database.
 This engine object manages the connection pool to the database efficiently.